learn-co-curriculum/dsc-effect-sizes/README.md

 There are a number of ways to quantify the difference between distributions.
 A simple option is to express the difference as a percentage of the mean.

-Let's figure out what is the relative difference in means of two populations, scaled by mean of male heights and  expressed as a percentage.
+Let's figure out the relative difference in the means of two populations, scaled by the mean of male heights and  expressed as a percentage.

 ```python